 How to Treat Lice

 If you find live lice or nits in your child's hair, you will need to treat your child.
-There are several different lice shampoos available-both over-the-counter and prescription.
+There are several different lice shampoos available, both over-the-counter and prescription.
 Medicated lice shampoos should not be used on children under age two, and require special precautions.

-Follow the directions exactly-there are toxic insecticides in these medicated shampoos
+Follow the directions exactly; there are toxic insecticides in these medicated shampoos

-After shampoo treatment, comb out the hair with a special lice comb (the plastic ones that come with the shampoo are not effective), repeat every 2-4 days
+After shampoo treatment, comb out the hair with a special lice comb (the plastic ones that come with the shampoo are not effective), and repeat every 2-4 days

 Talk to your doctor if the treatment does not work or your child has a secondary infection

 Wash the infected child's bedding in hot water daily; wash any clothing, hats, stuffed animals, hair ties, combs, and brushes in hot water if possible.
-Any items that cannot be washed in hot water should be dry-cleaned or put into airtight plastic bag for two weeks
+Any items that cannot be washed in hot water should be dry-cleaned or put into an airtight plastic bag for two weeks